joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-03-04-fiddler-hexagonal-grid.md

 This means that the hexagonal walk is basically two uncoupled walks in each dimension.

-Doing the inverse fourier transform we get
+Reconstructing with the inverse Fourier transform we get

 $$
     \begin{align}